 This garden raises awareness of childhood cancer and Children with Cancer UK’s efforts to improve and save young lives.
 It also highlights the role gardening can have on our general wellbeing and healing process – it was a great opportunity to be involved in its creation.

-The Children with Cancer UK Strength of Humanity Garden is set within a mostly dark, subdued woodland with trees, underplanting and sculptures to represent some of the emotions associated with experiences of childhood cancer.
-The inner area is more colourful and joyful with an ‘End of Treatment Bell’ sculpture at its centre.
-The sculpture will be created by artist Tan Draig who has enlisted the help of Megan’s friends to complete it.
+The garden is set within a mostly dark, subdued woodland with trees, underplanting and sculptures to represent some of the emotions associated with experiences of childhood cancer.
+The inner area is more colourful and joyful with an ‘End of Treatment Bell’ sculpture at its centre which symbolises the happy moment when a child has finished their treatment and is ready to return to normal family life.

 Every day, an average of 12 families in the UK receive the devastating news that their child has cancer.
-Over 4,500 children and young people are diagnosed with cancer every year in the UK.
+More than 4,500 children and young people are diagnosed with cancer every year in the UK.

 Read Megan’s story: